 Taste involves various neurological functions.
-When a person notices a metallic taste in the mouth, it can be due to a number of factors, including changes in health, diet, or medication.
+When a person notices a metallic taste in the mouth, it can be due to several factors, including changes in health, diet, or medication.

 The tongue has thousands of sensory organs called taste buds and taste papillae.
 Smell, texture, and temperature also contribute to taste.

-If a person experiences changes in their health, diet, or the medication they use, they may perceive taste in a different way.
+If a person experiences changes in their health, diet, or medication, they may perceive taste differently.

 In this article, learn more about a metallic taste in the mouth, including causes, symptoms, and home remedies.